Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The IDE will be fully functional in our next release.
 As you would expect, the IDE itself is an EngageUI app and uses the toolkit.
 It does not use the mouse, all input controls are through the keyboard.
-This IDE has been designed for Khitchdee's internal use.
+This IDE has been designed for Khitchdee's internal use
+which is to design several CAD tools.

 ## Building MyDE:
 (interaction time ~1hr)